kouamdestin/Learn-the-basics-of-Spark-AR-by-creating-your-FanMask-filter/README.md

 ![alt text](images/20.PNG)

-4. **Download your asset** which can be within the framework of this tutorial the flag of a country, a team or a club of football, basketball etc. that you will save on your desktop under the name " **Flag** ".
+4. **Download your asset** which can be within the framework of this tutorial the flag of a country, a team or a club of football, basketball etc. that you will save on your desktop under the name "**Flag**".
 For this tutorial we will be using an image of the flag of Cameroon which you can find at the following address [Cameroonflag](https://www.google.com/search?q=cameroon+flag&client=opera&hs=4Uu&sxsrf=ALeKk02xAh27xfqPHwocL0DNqDtiTsFQw:1603595077924&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjrp6X4c7sAhUjAGMBHZ6hBwsQ_AUoAXoECBMQAw&biw=1560&bih=790#imgrc=IrRjV-_DofwO3M&imgdii=T0-0EblHzjONKM ) .

-5. **Import your asset “Flag” to your assets.**  To do this, click on the “ **Add Asset** ” button in area 3, then click on “ **Import From Computer** ”.
-In the window that will open, go to your desktop, click on your active image "flag" then on "open".
-An easy way to import your asset to your assets is to drag and drop your “flag” image asset into the assets board.
+5. **Import your asset “Flag” to your assets.**  To do this, click on the “**Add Asset**” button in area 3, then click on “**Import From Computer**”.
+In the window that will open, go to your desktop, click on your active image "flag" then on "**open**".
+An easy way to import your flag to your assets is to drag and drop your flag image asset into the assets board.

 ![alt text](images/21.PNG)

-To avoid losing the quality of your image, check the “No Compression” box in area 5.
+To avoid losing the quality of your image, check the “**No Compression**” box in area 5.

 ![alt text] (images/22.PNG)

-6. **Add a texture to your “facemap” material.** click on the “ **Facemap** ” material, click on the “ **Texture** ” property in area 5 and choose the “flag” asset in the proposed list.
+6. **Add a texture to your “facemap” material.** click on the “**Facemap**” material, click on the “**Texture**” property in area 5 and choose the “**flag**” asset in the proposed list.

 ![alt text](images/23.PNG)